How to Remove Air from a Closed Loop System: A Comprehensive Guide

 How often should I check for air in my closed loop system?

-Yes, if you want to maintain optimal performance, check for air regularly, ideally during routine maintenance or at least every few months.
+To keep everything running smoothly, check for air regularly, ideally during routine maintenance or at least every few months.

 Can I use additives to help prevent air accumulation in my system?